SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 #### Gaia-X Credentials / Verifiable Credentials

 Gaia-X regulates descriptions of Cloud Service Providers (CSPs) and their services as **Gaia-X Credentials**.
+A Gaia-X Credential is a set of crypographically signed claims about one or more Gaia-X entities.
+A Gaia-X entity is a *Participant* (including Service Conumer and Servuce Provider), a *Service Offering* and/or a *Resource*, a Service Offering is aggredated of.

-The term **Gaia-X Credential** refers to a **Verifiable Credential** in the context of Gaia-X.
-It is based on [W3C Verifiable Credentials Data Model v1.1](https://www.w3.org/TR/vc-data-model/) but follows some more specialized restrictions specific to Gaia-X.
+The term **Gaia-X Credential** refers to a **Verifiable Credential** in the context of Gaia-X. It is based on [W3C Verifiable Credentials Data Model v1.1](https://www.w3.org/TR/vc-data-model/) but follows some more specialized restrictions specific to Gaia-X.
 Those are described in the [Credential format documentation](https://docs.gaia-x.eu/technical-committee/identity-credential-access-management/22.10/credential_format/).
 Notable key aspects are:

 - The serialization format is [JSON-LD](https://json-ld.org/).
 - The verification method type is [JSON Web Key](https://datatracker.ietf.org/doc/html/rfc7517) entailing [JSON Web Signature](https://datatracker.ietf.org/doc/html/rfc7515) as proof value.
-- Claims [MUST use](https://docs.gaia-x.eu/technical-committee/identity-credential-access-management/22.10/credential_format/#namespace-bindings-and-contexts) the [Gaia-X Onotology](https://gitlab.com/gaia-x/technical-committee/service-characteristics-working-group/service-characteristics) in their context.
+- Claims are expressd as [Resource Description Framwork (RDF)](https://www.w3.org/TR/rdf11-concepts/) trippels and [MUST use](https://docs.gaia-x.eu/technical-committee/identity-credential-access-management/22.10/credential_format/#namespace-bindings-and-contexts) the [Gaia-X Onotology](https://gitlab.com/gaia-x/technical-committee/service-characteristics-working-group/service-characteristics) in their context.
 - Any `id` fields of Verifiable Credentials (including their `credentialSubject.id`) [MUST be unique](https://docs.gaia-x.eu/technical-committee/identity-credential-access-management/22.10/credential_format/#identifiers).

 In this blog post, the term Verifiable Credential is used interchangeably with Gaia-X Credential.

+At the time of writing this blog post, the old term **Self-Description** still circulates.
+Self-Description was replaced by the new term **Gaia-X Credentials** a long time ago, but not all of the latest [Gaia-X documents](https://docs.gaia-x.eu/) were updated, yet.
+This blog post uses the new term Gaia-X Credential, which is interchangeably with Self-Descriptions.

+#### Gaia-X Ontology

+Gaia-X ontology defines a set of classes and their properties used to describe Gaia-X entites.
+The lastet version of Gaia-X ontology is published in Gaia-X Registry of GXDCH.

-#### Gaia-X Self-Descriptions / Verifiable Presentations
+#### Verifiable Presentations

-**Gaia-X Self-Descriptions** on the other hand [are described as follows](https://docs.gaia-x.eu/technical-committee/identity-credential-access-management/22.10/credential_format/#self-description-format-and-structure):

-> Gaia-X Self-Description documents are Verifiable Presentations following the [W3C Verifiable Credentials Data Model](https://www.w3.org/TR/vc-data-model/).
+Claims about a Gaia-X entity, may spread across multiple Gaia-X Credentials.
+Futhermore Gaia-X Credentials can contain references to other Gaia-X Credentials.
+Gaia-X uses the concept of Verifiable Presentations following the [W3C Verifiable Credentials Data Model](https://www.w3.org/TR/vc-data-model/) to bound all claims about a Gaia-X entity.

-A **Verifiable Presentation** contains or references one or more Verifiable Credentials.
-A Verifiable Presentation representing a CSP and their offerings as a form of self-description is usually submitted to the Compliance Service of the Gaia-X Digital Clearing House (GXDCH), resulting in a Gaia-X Credential that attests the compliance.
+A **Verifiable Presentation** representing a Cloud Service Provider and their offerings as a form of self-definition is usually submitted to the Compliance Service of the Gaia-X Digital Clearing House (GXDCH), resulting in a Gaia-X Credential that attests the compliance.

-In this blog post, the term Verifiable Presentation is used interchangeably with Gaia-X Self-Description.

 ## Desired Goal

 This blog post will be based on the following use case:

 A provider wants to publish Gaia-X Credentials containing proven claims about their identity and offerings conforming to the Gaia-X Framework and achieve Gaia-X compliance.
-To achieve this, the provider assembles a Verifiable Presentation that contains several Verifiable Credentials which in total will both represent and prove the provider's identity and offerings as a form of self-description.
+To achieve this, the provider assembles a Verifiable Presentation that contains several Verifiable Credentials which in total will both represent and prove the provider's identity and offerings as a form of self-definition.
 The Verifiable Credentials, representing individual claims, are individually issued and signed either by the provider itself or an authorized third-party (such as the GXDCH), depending on their subjects.
 Finally, the Gaia-X Compliance Service of the GXDCH will verify the Verifiable Presentation's contents (including the individual Verifiable Credentials and their proofs) and issue a Verifiable Credential attesting the compliance of the Verifiable Presentation as a whole.